-- The review/ progress monitoring committee shall be constituted by head of departments of each institute.
-The progress of major project to be evaluated on continuous basis, minimum two reviews in the semester. - In continuous assessment focus shall also be on each individual student, assessment based on individual's contribution in group activity, their understanding and response to questions. - Distribution of Term work marks for both semesters shall be as below;
+1 The review/ progress monitoring committee shall be constituted by head of departments.
+The progress of major project to be evaluated on continuous basis, minimum two reviews in the semester.
+2 In continuous assessment focus shall also be on each individual student, assessment based on individual's contribution in group activity, their understanding and response to questions.